ramblingsofadev/docs/exception-handling.md

 That's it.
 Now, whenever an unhandled error or exception is thrown, the global exception handler will catch it, [log it](#logging), and [render it](#http-exception-renderer).
 We'll go into more details on how to customize it below.

-<h2 id="http-exception-renderer">HTTP Exception Renderer</h2>
+<h2 id="api-exception-renderer">API Exception Renderer</h2>

-`HttpExceptionRenderer` is provided out of the box to simplify rendering HTTP responses for Aphiria applications.
+`ApiExceptionRenderer` is provided out of the box to simplify rendering API responses for Aphiria applications.
 This renderer tries to create a response using the following steps:

 1. If an [exception response](#exception-responses) exists for the thrown exception, it's used
 2. Otherwise, if the renderer is configured to use <a href="https://tools.ietf.org/html/rfc7807" target="_blank">problem details</a>, it will create a 500 response with a problem details body